 Lastly, NFA members should ensure that their policies and procedures (P&Ps) clearly prescribe how to respond to requests for examination.
 Ultimately, a firm’s Chief Compliance Officer is responsible for oversight of examination requests.

-Should you or your firm have questions regarding how to respond to NFA requests for examination, to ensure that your books and records are up-to-date, and that your compliance staff is adequately trained for NFA exams, please contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by to help you.
+Should you or your firm have questions regarding how to respond to NFA requests for examination, to ensure that your books and records are up-to-date and that your compliance staff is adequately trained for NFA exams, please contact us at (619) 278-0020 to schedule a consultation.
+Our compliance experts are standing by to help you.